topoteretes/cognee/docs/quickstart.md

 docker compose up postgres
 ```

-Add your LLM API key to the enviroment variables
+Add your LLM API key to the environment variables

 ```
 import os